mirca/mirca.github.io/_news/neurips-2022-acceptance.md

 inline: true
 ---

-I am extremely happy to say that our paper <u>Learning Bipartite Graphs: Heavy Tails and Multiple Components</u> has been accepted to NeurIPS 2022!
+I am extremely happy to say that our paper
+[Learning Bipartite Graphs: Heavy Tails and Multiple Components](https://github.com/mirca/bipartite) has been accepted to NeurIPS 2022!